encounter/futurerestore/README.md

 ---

-## 2) Prometheus (64bit device) - nonce collision method
+## 2) Prometheus (64-bit device) - nonce collision method

 ### Requirements
-- iPhone5s or iPad Air on iOS 9.1 - 10.2
+- iPhone 5s, iPad Air, iPad mini 2 on iOS 9.1 - 10.2
 - No Jailbreak required
 - SHSH files with customly chosen APNonce
-- The shsh file needs to have one of the nonces, which the device generates a lot
+- The shsh file needs to have one of the APNnces, which the device generates a lot

 ### Info
 You can downgrade if the destination iOS is compatible with the latest signed SEP.
 You also need to have special shsh files.
 If you don't know what this is, you probably can **NOT** use this method!